 Hawaii Healthcare Admin Salaries

-For salaries, few states match or beat Hawaii.
+For health care administration salaries, few states match or beat Hawaii.
 According to the Bureau of Labor Statistics, in 2017 medical and health services managers made an annual mean wage between $116,710 and $143,710.
-Note that the state does have a relatively low population of employed professionals in this field.
+Note that the state does have a relatively low population of employed professionals in health care administration.
 The BLS shows that Hawaii has between 70 and 1,500 total professionals in this field.
 Thus, a few highly paid professionals could skew salary statistics.

 No matter what state you are in, you are bound to find all sorts of workplaces as you purse a career in healthcare administration.
 That is, administrators are needed in all sorts of facilities.
 You could work in large organizational structure such as a hospital, or you could be in a smaller clinic.
 Administrators work in mental health hospitals, geriatric-care homes, assisted living, and HMO-type organizations that manage several clinics.

 Get Started with an Undergraduate Degree

 While you might be able to find an entry-level position with an associate degree, your career will really get started in health care administration when you graduate with a bachelor’s degree.

 There are many health care administration programs that will prepare you for a career in health administration.
 As you sort through them all, there are a few things to consider.
 First, consider the location and other logistical aspects of the program.
 You will need to ensure that you can attend the classes, so a local, traditional campus will be helpful.
 If your favorite program is in another town or state, ask yourself if you're willing to move in order to complete your education.